Manas-Nanivadekar/nexus-inspired-request-to-pay-messaging/README.md

 # Nexus Messaging API

+## What is this project

+This project is a minimal demonstration of Messaging between Payer and Payee.
+These APIs are intended to be used with [Nexus](nexus.bisih.org) to facilitate [Request To Pay](www.requesttopay.co.uk) in international transactions or cross border transactions.

 ## Running code locally

 1. Make sure you have java 11 and rabbit mq installed on your machine.